HsuWanTing/unified-summarization/unified-summarization/README.md

 We modified the preprocessing code from [this repository](https://github.com/abisee/cnn-dailymail).

 You can use our preprocessing codes ([data/make_datafiles.py](./data/make_datafiles.py) and [data/rouge_not_a_wrapper.py](./data/rouge_not_a_wrapper.py)) and follow their instrunctions of [Option 2](https://github.com/abisee/cnn-dailymail#option-2-process-the-data-yourself) to obtain the preprocessed data for our model.

-**Note**: Stanford CoreNLP 3.7.0 can be downloaded from [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip).

 ## How to train